THE-JEJ-PROJECT/Challenge-6/README.md

 ![3](https://github.com/user-attachments/assets/c6856eff-feb1-4d13-8afe-813a93ea3fee)

 Four enemy spawners are placed in each corner of the stage.
-These spawners are set to continuously spawn enemies until a specific limit is reached.
+These spawners are set to spawn enemies until a specific limit is reached.
 The placement in the corners allows enemies to enter the game from multiple directions:

 ![1](https://github.com/user-attachments/assets/ce154f8f-ee24-4952-9148-101f06bdafe8)